Kamiloo13/spicetify-extensions/extensions/more-lyrics/README.md

     <summary><b>Version 1.0</b></summary>

     - Initial release
-    - Migrated fetch logic from Simple Beautiful Lyrics for better accessibility
+    - Migrate fetch logic from Simple Beautiful Lyrics for better accessibility
+    - Add "Contry Code" options to settings.
+This allows 'lyricsfind.com' to operate with a better chance of success.

 </details>